sushilbal/token-exchange/README.md

 Setup Blockchain Development Environment

-$ npm install truffle ganache-cli -g $ ganache-cli -d $ truffle migrate --reset
+$ npm install truffle ganache-cli -g
+$ ganache-cli
+$ truffle migrate --reset

 If all goes good, the contracts will compile and deploy successfully.